gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

  Hit `Next` and scroll down to the bottom of the next page (past `CORS`, `Cookies`, and `Additional Settings`), then click `Add Application`.

 Nice work!
-We've now set a `Global Application` to make sure only services with a token can use our `node-red.gristleking.dev` domain, and then a `LDDS75 Application` to set a path for using the ldds75.
+With these Applications, Policies, and Tokens set up, we've created a secure way for our Pi to both receive and transmit private & public data through a Cloudflare tunnel.

 I know it's hard to see it, but we're making progress here.